ggautams/dolpa/README.md

 global variable that can be accessed using `{{<key>}}` anywhere in the call definition.

-### So how to run integration tests then?
+### So how to run API tests then?

-You should start by making folder for your integration tests where JSON files containing tests like above are stored.
+You should start by making folder for your API tests where JSON files containing tests like above are stored.
 You can have multiple test folders inside the root test folder.
-When you run your integrations tests, it only picks JSON files for testing inside the root and subsequently, sub-folders.
+When you run your API tests, it only picks JSON files for testing inside the root and subsequently, sub-folders.

 Here is how you start your tests:
 ```
-from dolpa import run_bulk_integration_tests
+from dolpa import run_bulk_api_tests

-run_bulk_integration_tests('/User/home/test-user/test-folder-path')
+run_bulk_api_tests('/User/home/test-user/test-folder-path')
 ```
 That's all the code you need to run your tests.